 Complex systems typically display a broad spectrum of relaxation timescales \cite{Munoz18}.
 This phenomenon is often linked to proposed critical behavior \cite{Mora11,Munoz18}, in analogy with equilibrium statistical mechanics.
-However, equilibrium systems must be tuned to a critical point. { For example, a ferromagnetic material has a phase transition between paramagnetism and ferromagnetism at the Curie temperature $T_C$.
-The system temperature $T$ must be externally tuned to the vicinity of $T_C$ in order to see the long-range scale-free correlations and broad relaxations characteristic of a critical point.} If critical behavior is ubiquitous in out-of-equilibrium complex systems, then we must either find a generic mechanism for self-tuning to a critical point, or challenge the equilibrium analogy.
-One proposed mechanism in the former camp is self-organized criticality\cite{Bak87}: in the limit of asymptotically slow driving compared to internal relaxation, generic systems can show scale-free behavior, thus mimicking equilibrium systems at a critical point.
-While indeed generic, this theory does not { predict different universality classes that would distinguish various complex systems, characterized for example by critical exponents \cite{Chaikin00}.
+However, equilibrium systems must be tuned to a critical point.
+For example, a ferromagnetic material has a phase transition between paramagnetism and ferromagnetism at the Curie temperature $T_C$.
+The system temperature $T$ must be externally tuned to the vicinity of $T_C$ in order to see the long-range scale-free correlations and broad relaxations characteristic of a critical point. {\blue Since there is ample evidence for critical behavior in out-of-equilibrium complex systems, we must either find a generic mechanism for self-tuning to a critical point, multiple context-dependent mechanisms for criticality, or challenge the equilibrium analogy entirely.

+In \cite{Bak87}, Bak, Tang, and Weisenfeld proposed a simple mechanism for the ubiquity of critical behavior in slowly driven systems.
+In particular, they showed how in the limit of asymptotically slow driving compared to internal relaxation, generic systems can show scale-free behavior, thus mimicking equilibrium systems at a critical point. } While indeed generic, this theory does not predict different universality classes that would distinguish various complex systems, characterized for example by critical exponents \cite{Chaikin00}.